From OCD crisis to a joyful life - Georgina's story

 Trigger/content warning: self-harm

-Georgina reflects on her long-term struggle with Obsessive Compulsive Disorder (OCD) and how far she has come since her last crisis.
-Although her condition was unmanageable ten years ago, disrupting her goals, relationships and physical health, Georgina has taken steps to better her wellbeing and is now able to appreciate life more.
-Read this story for a slice of hope.
+For Mental Health Awareness Week, Georgina reflects on her long-term struggle with obsessive compulsive disorder (OCD) and how far she has come since her last crisis.
+Although her condition was unmanageable ten years ago, Georgina has taken steps to better her wellbeing and is now able to appreciate life more.

 Those early days come back to me in flashes - scalding water on my hands, blood seeping from my nail beds, my mother’s tears.
 Long days, longer nights.
 A scream of anguish leaving my body as I collapsed on the laundry room floor.
 The memories play back like a horror movie, as if I were an unfortunate lead character subjected to some cruel torture day after day.
 I suppose that’s exactly what happened when it came down to it.